ADDICTION PSYCHOTHERAPY

 Beyond the Surface

 Addiction is a complex phenomenon.
 It resists simple explanation — and it resists simple treatment.
-Biological, psychological, and social factors are all involved, and they interact differently in every person.
+Biological, psychological, and social factors are all involved, but no single one of them is sufficient on its own, and the shape of the problem is always particular to the person who has it.

 What the Work Actually Is

-That process doesn't follow a timeline.
+That process doesn’t follow a timeline.
 It unfolds as it unfolds.
-Some things shift unexpectedly.
-Nobody has a crystal ball.
+Some things shift unexpectedly, and outcomes can’t be guaranteed — by anyone.
 What I can offer is a consistent presence, genuine interest, and the clinical experience to recognize what is happening and work with it as it emerges.

 How the Conversations Work